 Here are some ideas for brainstorming your business name:

 Once you have a few potential names, check the Alaska department of commerce website to confirm they are available to register.
+Here’s how to do an Alaska business entity search.
 You should also confirm that the name you want to register conforms to Alaska regulations on business names.
 Your name must include the phrase “limited liability company,” or one of its abbreviations (LLC or L.L.C.), and your name cannot include words that could confuse your Alaska LLC with any government agency.
 Your name also cannot include words like bank, insurance, university, (or any similar names) without approval from certain state authorities.

 Additionally, your name must be distinguishable from all other business names in the state and cannot imply that you are a municipality or involved in any type of business other than what’s stated in your articles of organization.